View on GitHub

 cat-window-watcher - Cat is watching you -

-A simple, standalone window monitoring tool that watches active windows and adjusts your score based on your activity.
+A simple, standalone window monitoring tool that watches your active window and adjusts your score based on your activity.

 WIP

-Under development.
-There are bugs.
+Currently under development.
+There are known bugs.
 Please refer to the issues.

-This is a provisional implementation for testing and validation.
+This is a temporary implementation for testing and validation purposes.
 The current implementation focuses on:

-While future versions may include optimizations and integrations, this version prioritizes simplicity and ease of understanding.
+Future versions may include optimizations and integrations, but this version prioritizes simplicity and ease of understanding.

 Concept

-The application monitors the currently active window and adjusts a score based on configurable patterns:
+The application monitors your currently active window and adjusts a score based on configurable patterns:

 The cat is watching you!